Home Page: ordering info., policies, satisfaction guarnteed, e-mail, etc.

 US-21 Seventh Assembly Democratic Club

-US-22 Sailing Ship have chips in white (burn on one side) and blue (excellent)., and yellow, and pink.........shipped to Drake and Co., Kansas City, 1926.
+US-22 Sailing Ship blue. ..........shipped to Drake and Co., Kansas City, 1926.
 These chips are not as rare as the others listed here; they were probably used as generic poker chips in many parts of the country.
 Still, I consider them uncommon. $9.00

 each